ebikatsudon/VTubeStudio/FAQ.md

 ## I have weird black lines on my model, especially around the mouth when moving it.
 What is causing this?

-Check if they have turned off anisotropic filtering.
+You might have turned off `anisotropic filtering` in your GPU settings.
+It has to be active for models to render correctly.

 Make sure anisotropic filtering is set to either `"application controlled"` or `"8x"` or `"16x"`.
 Here's an example of how to do this for different GPU drivers: https://www.pcgamingwiki.com/wiki/Glossary:Anisotropic_filtering_(AF)